TITLE 6 PRIMARY AND SECONDARY EDUCATION

 the department's organization of grade

 levels and establishing/closing school waiver request form.
-This form shall include:
+This form shall include: name of

-policy and rationale for request.
-The
+rationale for request.
+The waiver

-waiver request shall outline the expected educational benefits.
+request shall outline the expected educational benefits.

 H. Class